amiguelmoreno/Coursify/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The main goal of this proyect is to learn the fundamentals of NextJS, folders routing system, reusable components, databases, api endpoints, SocketIO and more.
+The main goal of this proyect is to learn the fundamentals of NextJS, folders routing system, reusable components, databases, api endpoints, video storage and more.
 This is a project that I did in Code with Antonio course.
 <br />
 <br />